Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Application: The quantum spherical TEXT -spin model

 The comparison between ultrametric Keldysh and replica formalism for the $p$-spin model has already been addressed by Crisanti et al. some 31 years ago~\cite{Crisanti1993}.
 Although they use a slightly different ansatz for the generalized fluctuation-dissipation relation in the aging regime

 where $x\in [0,1]$ corresponds to the position of the discontinuity in the replica formalism.
 In the case of 1-step RSB without a longitudinal field, this ansatz also reproduces the replica equations.
 The reported difference between the dynamical and equilibrium critical temperature is related in part to the different conditions used to fix $x$.
+This is consistent with the results previously reported in Ref.~\cite{Crisanti2007}.
 In the dynamical case, matching with the fast dynamics implies a marginal stability condition as opposed to a minimization of the free energy in equilibrium.
 Furthermore, as we had anticipated below Eq.\eqref{eq:GKultra} for models with a finite number of replica symmetry breaking steps, the Keldysh Green's function of the spherical $p$-spin model does not become ultrametric at late times \cite{Cugliandolo1993}.
-Consequently, the aging dynamics of the spherical $p$-spin model never reaches equilibrium.
+Consequently, the aging dynamics of the spherical $p$-spin model never reaches thermal equilibrium.

 An intuitive explanation of this observation can be given using the Thouless-Anderson-Palmer free energy \cite{Thouless1977}.
 One finds that the dynamics of the spherical $p$-spin model gets stuck in local minima that are separated from the equilibrium solution by energy barriers that diverge in the thermodynamic limit.
 For comparison, the slow evolution of the Sherrington-Kirkpatrick model is explained by an entropic effect: As the system relaxes, it evolves through a series of saddle points with an ever decreasing number of unstable directions resulting in long, but finite escape times \cite{SpinGlassBook1987}.